mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 ##  Add a nice "Energy Dashboard" like shown above
-1. Create a new dashboard (or use the standard one)
+1. Create a new dashboard
 2. Click "Add new Card" and select "Entities"
-3a.
-Add the sensor values you want to display.
-I (more or less randomly) divided them into momentary power, energy, battery and other.
+3. Copy the content of *PV_Info.yaml* from the repo and paste it in the new dashboard using the "raw configuration editor" (top right, the 3 dots).
+Ensure that the spacing keeps intact.
-3b.
-(Alternative to 3a): Copy [this dashboard file]](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/files/7848160/Sungrow_Dashboard.yaml.txt) and copy it a new dashboard using the "raw configuration editor" (top right, the 3 dots).
-Ensure that the spacing keeps intact (Apparently github does not support the .yaml file extension :/ )
+4. Repeat steps 1-3 with *PV_Control.yaml* for a dashboard allowing to set EMS (Energy Management System) parameters.